UW-Parkside Strategic Framework

 Fellowships, Scholarships, and financial aid

 Financial aid programs support access to higher education and successful achievement of a college or university degree.
-With affordability of great concern to students and their families, UW-Parkside will strengthen its scholarship and financial aid strategies by expanding scholarship programs; developing the “Parkside Promise Plus” last-dollar scholarship; and implementing completion grants and financial aid approaches that optimize recruitment and retention of in-state, out-of-state, international, underrepresented, and adult learners.
+With affordability of great concern to students and their families, UW-Parkside will strengthen its scholarship and financial aid strategies by expanding scholarship programs; expanding the “Parkside Promise Plus” last-dollar scholarship; and implementing completion grants and financial aid approaches that optimize recruitment and retention of in-state, out-of-state, international, underrepresented, and adult learners.

 Partner with our communities